Pinafore/nlp-hw/project/README.md

 * Why the information in the question is correct: include citations from the sources you drew on the write the question
 * Why the question is interesting: include scholarly / popular culture artifacts to prove that people care about this
 * Why the question is pyramidal: discuss why your first clues are harder than your later clues

+However, you'll be scored on the same metric as the system: you want humans to buzz correctly before the computer has the correct answer with high confidence.

 **Category**